rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 Note that `r[i]` defines the parent of `d[i]`.
 Furthermore, `(#r == #N)` is at this point not (yet) required to be true.

+Note that `G` is strictly speaking a graph of index values such that each index in it corresponds with a node in `n`.
+As a matter of simplification, and as can be seen above, these index values will in general be treated as actual nodes.

 <!-- ======================================================================= -->
 ## remarks